Farga83/nucleotide/README.md

 The core logic is based on the Knuth-Morris-Pratt algorithm.
 To handle context printing a buffer was implemented to process the stream in chunks.

+Some validation was skipped based on "Be aware" section of the problem as I took those as guarantees, but I would add checks for each if this was to see production (e.g. if T was empty).

 A benchmark test was included that has 1638400 nucleotides defined in largesequence.txt.
 To execute the benchmark run `go test --run=Benchmark* -bench=.`